regalius/talkingUbuntu/README.md

 # talkingUbuntu
-A simple python script for Ubuntu and other Buntus that monitor DBus notifications and speak it (tested in Kubuntu 15.04)
+A simple python script for *Buntus that monitor DBus notifications and speak it (tested in Kubuntu 15.04)

 This script requires working installation of the following packages: